smaurice69/SpaceAvaders/README.md

    python3 space_invaders.py
    ```

 The window opens at 900×700.
-Use `←` / `→` (or `A` / `D`) to move and `Space`
+Fly with `←` / `→` / `↑` / `↓` (or `WASD`), hold
-to fire.
+`Shift` to tighten your dodge window, and tap `Space` (or `Z` / `X`) to fire.
 Press `Esc` to quit.

 ## Gameplay features

-- **Classic formation battles** – Aliens march as a block, dive closer when
-  touching the arena edges, and their pace accelerates as you thin the horde.
+- **Scrolling space lanes** – Each sector auto-scrolls like the early console
+  greats, pushing you to weave through debris and enemy fire.
+- **Hand-scripted waves** – Sine-surfing scouts, dive-bombing raiders, hovering
+  turrets, and mine walls keep the action varied.
+- **Sector bosses** – Every stage culminates with a hulking warship that floods
+  the screen with patterns straight out of the 8-bit era.
-- **Responsive controls** – Tight, smooth left/right movement and a comfortable
+- **Responsive controls** – Smooth omni-directional movement, a focus/slowdown
-  firing cadence that encourages staying aggressive.
-- **Enemy fire** – Invaders shoot back from the front line, forcing you to weave
-  between incoming bolts.
-- **Scaling difficulty** – Clearing a wave bumps the difficulty: higher alien
-  speeds, denser formations, and quicker shots.
-- **Score chasing** – Rack up points with clean kills, tag the occasional bonus
-  UFO for a big payout, and keep an eye on the HUD for lives, wave, and score.
+  option on `Shift`, and a rapid-fire blaster encourage daring dodges.
+- **Escalating pace** – Clear a sector to jump to a faster scroll speed and a
+  remixed spawn schedule.
-- **Juice** – Simple particle bursts and a drifting starfield give every blast a
+- **Juice** – Particle bursts, glowing projectiles, and procedural sprites keep
-  little extra flair.
+  the minimalist presentation energetic.

 Losing all three lives ends the run.
 Hit `Enter` on the game-over screen to try
 again.